nens/threedi-docs/source/d_1d_objects.rst

 Discharge coefficients
 """"""""""""""""""""""
 The discharge is multiplied by this value.
-This can be used to finetune the weir formula to the specifics properties of the structure, accounting for energy losses, et cetera.
+The energy loss caused by the change in flow velocity at the entrance and exit are accounted for by 3Di.
+The discharge coefficients can be used to account for any additional energy loss.
 'Positive' applies to flow in the drawing direction of the structure (from start node to end node); 'negative' applies to flow in the opposite direction.

 .. _pipe:
 Pipe